 Payments: I utilize a HIPAA compliant option for payments with credit cards, including most health savings or flex accounts.
 Fees are due at the time of service.

-Insurance: I am not contracted as an in-network provider for any insurance company nor as a Medicare provider.
+Insurance: I am not contracted as an in-network provider for any insurance company and I am "opted out" of Medicare.
 However, if you have a PPO insurance plan that offers you out of network benefits, I'm happy to give you a special receipt that you can submit to your insurance company to seek reimbursement.
 In this situation, I must note a diagnosis and your insurance company may seek further information about your treatment in order to process your claims.
 Although there is no guarantee that out of network claims will be reimbursed by your PPO insurance company, some clients appreciate the flexibility to choose the provider of their choice.

 Clinical Health Psychology is an area of specialization that focuses on health, wellness, and behavioral medicine.
 Part of my training was in medical settings with individuals with health or medical problems.
 As a specialist in clinical health psychology, I help individuals cope with chronic illness or injury, manage pain, lessen the impact of stress, improve sleep, address eating and weight concerns, or make health and lifestyle changes.
 I am fascinated by the interplay of mind and body, and use a variety of modalities and tools in my clinical work.